This recipe for Simple Spaghetti with Crab & Piquante Peppers makes a quick and delicious meal. Ready in just 20 minutes!

-The sweet crab meat, the heat of the Piquante Peppers, garlic, and lemon work beautifully together making the perfect quick and easy dinner that’s ready in just 20 minutes.
+Sweet crab meat, the heat of the Piquante Peppers, garlic, and lemon work beautifully together making the perfect quick and easy dinner.

 In the summertime, I love making quick and easy dishes that don’t keep you in front of the hot stove for too long.